A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - For return trips from the Open, you’ll need to show your ticket at the US Open’s LIRR entrance (top of the ramp near the East Gate) — the individuals checking tickets can also sell you a one-way return ticket if you need and you can use a credit card (tip: you do NOT need to line up at the ticket window!!).

-- Here is the 2025 LIRR schedule until September 1 (Labor Day)
+- Here is the current LIRR schedule

 - If you fly into Laguardia (LGA) you can take the NYC “Q48” public bus from Laguardia to the US Open (the stop is listed on the MTA website as “ROOSEVELT AV/WILLETS PT BL STATION.”
 LGA is very close to the US Open grounds, but the bus trip could take around 30 minutes.